If saving or spending less money tops your list of things to do, we’re here to help. Here are our top 10 tips to get started:

 Start by listing the money you spent and what you spent it on over the past three months to get a monthly average.
 Compare that to what you bring home.
 You should be spending less than what you earn, with a healthy chunk (think 20%) dedicated to a retirement plan, an emergency fund and paying off any debt.
-Cut, trim and shave your non-essential expenses to make your money work hard for you.
-Be sure to check out your 1st United Money Manager – it’s an excellent tool to use for budgeting.
+Cut, trim, and shave your non-essential expenses to make your money work hard for you.
+Be sure to check out your free 1st United Money Manager – it’s an excellent tool to use for budgeting.

 Sounds easy, right?
 We know it’s not.
 Try to avoid using your credit card for routine small purchases in order to pay down your debt without adding to it.
 Sit down with your three-month assessment and see where you can trim.
 Cutting costs doesn’t have to be dramatic.
 Small cuts to your expenses can add up to big savings.
 Do you need that magazine subscription or second latte?